sunny-g/cycle-react-driver/README.md

 - add testing mock source
 - explain contribution process
 - add more tests :)
+- add more drivers for more React libs
 - explain why I wrote this

 ## license